bobleesj/cif-filter-copy/README.md

 python -m pytest
 ```

 README is to be updated once the code becomes more robust.
 If you have any further suggestions or ideas, please feel free to make an issue.
+If you have any questions, please feel free to send me an email at sl5400@columbia.edu